andrewcho-dev/OpsConductor/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Licenses
+This software incorporates several third-party libraries and components.
+See the [NOTICE](NOTICE) file for detailed attribution and license information for all third-party components.

 ## 🤝 Contributing